Gulfstream G100

-The Gulfstream G100, formerly known as the IAI Astra SPX, is an Israel Aerospace Industries-manufactured twin-engine business jet, that was produced for Gulfstream Aerospace.
+The Gulfstream G100, formerly known as the IAI Astra, is an Israel Aerospace Industries-manufactured twin-engine business jet, that was produced for Gulfstream Aerospace.
 Deliveries began in 1986.
 The United States Navy employs the aircraft as the C-38A Courier.
 A later derivative known as the G150 was launched in 2002.
 Gulfstream announced the final sale of the G150 in September 2016 and the last delivery by mid-2017.